 - salt and freshly ground black pepper

-- Preheat the oven to 450°F and adjust a rack to the center.
+- Set the oven.
+Preheat the oven to 450°F and adjust a rack to the center.

-- In a small bowl, combine the rosemary, 1 teaspoon of the thyme, garlic and the 1 tablespoon of oil.
+- Make rosemary mixture.
+In a small bowl, combine the rosemary, 1 teaspoon of the thyme, garlic and the 1 tablespoon of oil.
 Set aside.

-- Set the pork aside and coat the bottom on a large oven-proof sauté pan (approximately 14 inch) with olive oil and place it over medium heat.
+- Sauté onions, remaining thyme and persimmon wedges.
+Set the pork aside and coat the bottom on a large oven-proof sauté pan (approximately 14 inch) with olive oil and place it over medium heat.
 Add the onions and remaining ½ teaspoon of dried thyme.
 Sauté, stirring often, until the onions are soft and becoming golden, about 10 minutes.
 Add the sliced persimmon wedges, mix and sauté for another minutes.
 Season to taste with salt and pepper.
 (Here's How to Season to Taste.)

 - Sear.
 The rolled pork will most likely be too long to fit, so cut it in half, horizontally, in the center.
 Turn the heat up to medium-high, spread the onion-persimmon mixture to the edges of the pan, and add a bit more olive oil in the center.
 Being very careful, use your hands or kitchen tongs, gently place the pork in the pan, seam side down.
 If it’s in two pieces, try to have at least an inch between them.
 Sauté long enough to brown the bottom, about 1 minute.
 (It’s okay if they become unwrapped a little — they might not be perfect.)Turn the heat off and spread the onion-persimmon mixture evenly around the pork, and between them if there are two.

 - Roast.
 Place the pan in the preheated 450°F and roast just until the pork is cooked through, about 15 minutes.